kennethshsu/Colonizer/README.md

 ## Feedback & Contribution

 While this is my first major project using Python, I really would appreciate any feedback that you may have.
-Feedback both good or bad will help me learn and get better.
+Feedback, both good or bad will help me learn and get better.

 Contributions are welcome as well.
 I love cooperating with people and get new ideas!